AstunTechnology/python-basics/sorting.md

 It's a funny case in the syntax, but the comma is necessary to distinguish the tuple from the ordinary case of putting an expression in parentheses.
 In some cases you can omit the parenthesis and Python will see from the commas that you intend a tuple.
+This will also cause mysterious errors relating to unexpected tuples if you accidently leave a comma at the end of a line.

 Assigning a tuple to an identically sized tuple of variable names assigns all the corresponding values.
 If the tuples are not the same